 For Federal Financial Aid and other federal obligations:

-Instructions for filing a complaint with the U.S. Department of Education in regard to Title IV (financial aid, civil rights violations or discrimination) can be found here.
+Instructions for filing a complaint with the U.S. Department of Education in regard to Title IV (financial aid, civil rights violations or discrimination)

 The U.S. Department of Education requires compliance with state regulations of any state in which UWG provides distance education for students.
 To facilitate this compliance with state regulations, UWG has joined the National Council for State Authorization Reciprocity Agreement (NC-SARA).

 This agreement allows us to offer distance education to other member states.
 To find out if your state of residence is a member state before applying to a program with UWG, please visit the NC-SARA website.